dani8439/well-grounded-rubyist/sample_code/chapter_four/notes_method_lookup.md

 But what happens when we include a module more than once?
 It has no effect!
 Re-including a module doesn't do anything.
 Because `M` already lies on the search path, the second `include M` instruction has no effect. `N` is still considered the most recently included module.

-In short, you can manipulate the method-lookup paths of your objects, but only up the a point
+In short, you can manipulate the method-lookup paths of your objects, but only up the a point.